-Regulations & Ordinances Subdivision and Site Plan Review Regulations (June 2018) Zoning Ordinance, Flood Plain Ordinance, and Building Code (March 2017) Master Plan (2005) Building Permit Building Permit (2018) Planning Board Forms Application for Subdivision (April 2017) Application for Subdivision: Check Lists (July 2018) Application for Site Plan Review (May 2017) Conditional Use Permit Application (December 2018) Voluntary Merger Form Zoning Board of Adjustment Forms ZBA Application (September 2018) Highway Department Forms Appurtenances Driveway Regulations Driveway Permit Miscellaneous Forms Tax Abatement Intent to Cut Tax Exemption Forms FORM PA-29 MS Windows FORM PA-29 Apple FORM PA-33 MS Windows (USE THIS FORM IN CONJUNCTION WITH PA-29 IF YOUR PROPERTY IS HELD IN A TRUST, HAS EQUITABLE TITLE OR HAS A LIFE ESTATE) FORM PA-33 Apple Exemption for the Disabled from property tax, to exempt from taxation $20,000 of assessed value for qualified taxpayers.
+Regulations & Ordinances Subdivision and Site Plan Review Regulations (June 2018) Zoning Ordinance, Flood Plain Ordinance, and Building Code (March 2019) Master Plan (2005) Building Permit Forms Building Permit (2018) Residential Energy Code Application Planning Board Forms Application for Subdivision (April 2017) Application for Subdivision Check Lists (March 2019) Application for Site Plan Review (May 2017) Conditional Use Permit Application (December 2018) Voluntary Merger Form Zoning Board of Adjustment Forms ZBA Application (September 2018) Highway Department Forms Appurtenances Driveway Regulations Driveway Permit Miscellaneous Forms Tax Abatement Intent to Cut Tax Exemption Forms FORM PA-29 MS Windows FORM PA-29 Apple FORM PA-33 MS Windows (USE THIS FORM IN CONJUNCTION WITH PA-29 IF YOUR PROPERTY IS HELD IN A TRUST, HAS EQUITABLE TITLE OR HAS A LIFE ESTATE) FORM PA-33 Apple Exemption for the Disabled from property tax, to exempt from taxation $20,000 of assessed value for qualified taxpayers.
 To qualify, the person must be eligible under Title II or Title XVI of the Federal Social Security Act for benefits to the disabled, must have been a New Hampshire resident for at least 5 years, own the real estate individually or jointly, or if the real estate is owned by such person’s spouse, they must have been married for at least 5 consecutive years.
 In addition, the taxpayer must have a net income of not more than $13,400, or if married, a combined net income of not more than $20,400, and own net assets not in excess of $35,000 excluding the value of the person’s residence.
 SOLAR RSA 72:62 for property tax purposes for persons owning real property for the property tax exemption on real property equipped with solar energy systems, which exemption shall be in an amount equal to one hundred percent (100%) of the assessed value of the solar energy systems 72:28-b All Veterans’ Tax Credit. – $500.00 I. A town or city may adopt or rescind the all veterans’ property tax credit granted under this section by the procedure in RSA 72:27-a.
 II.
 The credit granted under this section shall be the same as the amount of the standard or optional veterans’ tax credit in effect in the town or city under RSA 72:28.
 III.
 The all veterans’ tax credit shall be subtracted each year from the property tax on the veteran’s residential property.
 IV.
 A person shall qualify for the all veterans’ tax credit if the person is a resident of this state who served not less than 90 days on active service in the armed forces of the United States and was honorably discharged or an officer honorably separated from service; or the spouse or surviving spouse of such resident, provided that Title 10 training for active duty by a member of a national guard or reserve shall be included as service under this paragraph; provided however that the person is not eligible for and is not receiving a credit under RSA 72:28 or RSA 72:35.